REUTERS/Siphiwe Sibeko

 Latest elections widen Mozambique’s democratic deficit

-SADC remains silent as electoral fraud, post-election violence and the murder of opposition figures undermine democracy.
+SADC should take action as electoral fraud, post-election violence and the murder of opposition figures undermine democracy.

 On 9 October, Mozambique held its seventh general election since 1994, cementing its status as an electoral democracy.
 Multiparty polls have taken place over 30 consecutive years without fail, but unless they are free and fair, elections won’t reverse the democratic backsliding in the Southern African nation.